 Marketing & Consumers

 Interview with Rommel Gonzales The Bellevue Resort, Bohol, Philippines “In the hospitality and airline industry, you are not selling rooms, nor selling airline seats.
 You are selling service.”
-A man with decades worth of experience in the hospitality and airline industry, Rommel Gonzales, General Manager of The Bellevue Resort, shares with us the
+A man with decades worth of experience in the

 By Olaf Plötner The after-sales-based business models of industrial enterprises are endangered.
 Simultaneously, modern data-based technologies enable the development of complex service solutions – so called business models 4.0.
 Olaf Plötner, Dean